Find out about the VAT domestic reverse charge for building and construction services that starts on 1 October 2019.

 - part of works to the public body’s property and land

 - provided to the public body so it can discharge its responsibilities under a special legal regime

-It will not matter whether such activities are non-business or business (because of a distortion of competition), in both situations the local authority or public body will be an end user.
+It will not matter if such activities are non-business or business (because of a distortion of competition).
+In both situations the local authority or public body will be an end user.

 Situations where the public body will not be receiving supplies as an end user will be where it acts on a commercial basis.
 The public body will receive a reverse charge supply on any sub-contractor costs it incurs and have to account for it to HMRC.
 It will also have to establish the end user status of its customer.

 Find out more in the End users and intermediary supplier businesses section.